 Adjust accordingly for children during an illness.

-Doses of at least 1,000 mg (1 gram) of vitamin C in the form of ascorbic acid can be used (dissolved in water/smoothies) every hour until symptoms subside.
+For Vitamin C, doses of 500 mg (1/2 gram) of vitamin C in the form of ascorbic acid can be used (dissolved in water/smoothies) for children (and 1,000 mg for adults) every hour until symptoms subside.
 Orthomolecular expert Andrew Saul recommends taking it “to bowel tolerance,” meaning taking as much as can be tolerated without having diarrhea.
 That is the level where the body and its tissues will achieve “saturation” of vitamin C.

 For an in-depth dosage chart and additional information, go here: http://www.doctoryourself.com/klenner_table.html